ibm-cloud-docs/blockchain-sw-252/howto/ibp-v2-troubleshooting.md

       ```
       {: codeblock}

-     For example, you will see multiple replicas sets listed as followss:
+     For example, you will see multiple replica sets listed as follows:
       ```
       $ kubectl get rs -n kube-system | grep alb
       NAME  DESIRED   CURRENT   READY   AGE